TechWithRamaa/TechWithRamaa/README.md

 ## 🏄‍♀️ My Passion

--  The idea of weaving design, code and creativity thrills to build products that not only work but resonates with users
+-  The idea of weaving design, code and creativity thrills me to build products that not only work but resonates with users
 -  Think of me as a tech alchemist — **turning ideas into digital gold !**

 ## 🍁 Summary